Aşkale

-Aşkale is a town and district of the Erzurum province of Turkey.
-The mayor is Enver Başaran (AKP).
-The population is 12,509 (as of 2010).
+Aşkale is a municipality and district of Erzurum Province, Turkey.
+Its area is 1,507 km2, and its population is 21,494 (2022).
+The mayor is Şenor Polat (AKP).

+The majority of the district is populated by Turks and a small minority by Kurds.
+There is also a presence of Meskhetian Turks and Karapapakhs.

 Kandilli Ski Resort, which hosts cross-country skiing and biathlon competitions at some international winter sports events, is situated in Aşkale.

 Labour camps for non-Muslims

 In 1942, the Varlık Vergisi ([vɑɾˈɫɯk ˈvæɾɟisi], "wealth tax" or "capital tax") was imposed on the minority non-Muslim citizens of Turkey (mainly Jews, Greeks, Armenians, and Levantines.
 Those unable to pay had to work off their debt in labor camps in Aşkale.
 Five thousand were sent to the Aşkale labor camp.
 The law was repealed on 15 March 1944, and minority citizens who were at the labour camps were sent back to their homes.